Auckland couple's heart-wrenching search for egg donor

 These eggs will then be injected with Olly's sperm and transferred to Ana.

-When it came to making the tough ca;; to seek a donor egg Ana says it was a no brainer.
+When it came to making the tough call to seek a donor egg Ana says it was a no brainer.

 "It was an easy decision to make.
 At this point having a baby in our arms to love and to cherish, is far more important than it being 100 per cent biologically ours."